Hi-Folks/data-block/README.md

 $data->getBlock("apple")->count();
 ```

-If the element accessed via `getBlock()` is a scalar type (integer, float, string...), using `getBlock()` a Block object (with just 1 element) will be returned.
+If the element accessed via `getBlock()` is a scalar type (integer, float, string, etc.), a Block object (with just one element) will be returned using `getBlock()`.

-For example, `$data->getBlock("avocado")` returns a Block object, with 5 elements.
+For example, `$data->getBlock("avocado")` returns a Block object with five elements.

-For example, `$data->getBlock("avocado.color")` returns a Block object with just 1 element.
+For example, `$data->getBlock("avocado.color")` returns a Block object with just one element.

-In the case you are going to access a not valid key, an empty Block object is returned, so that the `$data->getBlock("avocado.notexists")` returns: a Block object with a length equal to 0.
+If you are going to access a non-valid key, an empty Block object is returned, so the `$data->getBlock("avocado.notexists")` returns a Block object with a length equal to 0.

 ### The `set()` method
 The `set()` method supports keys with the dot (or custom) notation for setting values for nested data.
-If a key doesn't exist, the `set()` method will create a new key and will set the value.
+If a key doesn't exist, the `set()` method creates one and sets the value.
 If a key already exists, the `set()` method will replace the value related to the key.

 For example: